 Learn the core competencies and specialized skills to manage and optimize day-to-day operations, perform long-term planning consistent with ownership goals, and ultimately, maximize the value of income-producing multifamily, office and mixed-use properties.
 Through the study of established management practices with real-world applications, this program supports career advancement for both current and up-and-coming property and facility managers.
 Subject areas include management proposals and plans, market analysis, leases, operating and capital budgets, financial management, building systems, health and safety issues, insurance considerations, local laws and codes, capital improvement projects, and more.

-The Professional Certificate in Real Estate Property Management credential is issued to students who successfully complete four 6-week courses (either in-person or online).
+The Professional Certificate in Real Estate Property Management credential is issued to students who successfully complete four 6-week courses.
 Students choose between REPM-0130 and REPM-0030 for their fourth course.

 Four Required Courses:

 Sec.
 1: Online (self-paced).
 Sep.
 19-Oct.
 24 (6 sessions).
 Fusco

 Sec.
 2: Online (self-paced).
 Nov.
 7-Dec.
 12 (6 sessions).
 Tockstein

 Through a step-by-step examination of the specialized profession of real estate property management, gain a comprehensive introduction to the principles, practices and skills needed to manage multifamily, office and mixed-used properties.
 Topics covered include ownership structures; ownership investment strategies and goals; real estate economics; real estate valuation; property types; the Management Plan; the Management Agreement; management organizational structures; ownership obligations; management responsibilities; management fees; operating procedures; repositioning for value creation; staffing, training and supervision; risk management and insurance; leadership; communication; ethics; and an introduction to financial, physical and legal management considerations.